 EPA's legal justification for its "Building Blocks" shifted substantially during the rulemaking.
-Because pollution controls that could be implemented by fossil fuel-fired generating units "yield only a small amount of emission reductions," id. at 64,769, JA , EPA's proposed rationale for the rule was not based on what fossil fuel-fired sources themselves could achieve.
+Because pollution controls that could be implemented by fossil fuelfired generating units "yield only a small amount of emission reductions," id. at 64,769, JA250, EPA's proposed rationale for the rule was not based on what fossil fuel-fired sources themselves could achieve.
 Instead, attributing a capacious meaning to the word "system," 79 Fed.
 Reg.
-34,830, 34,885 (June 18, 2014), JA , EPA claimed that it could "include [within its best system of emission reduction] anything
+34,830, 34,885 (June 18, 2014), JA57, EPA claimed that it could "include [within its best system of emission reduction] anything

-13 As EPA acknowledges, coal plants that reduce operations actually are generally less efficient, and have higher emission rates.
+&lt;sup>13 As EPA acknowledges, coal plants that reduce operations actually are generally less efficient, and have higher emission rates.
 Greenhouse Gas Mitigation Measures Technical Support Document at 2-34 (Aug.
-3, 2015) ("Mitigation TSD"), JA .
+3, 2015) ("Mitigation TSD"), JA3942.
 Conversely, gas plants can have higher emission rates when they increase operations.
 See 79 Fed.
 Reg.
-34,960, 34,980 (June 18, 2014) (EPA noting some gas plants "are designed to be highly efficient when operated as load-following units" but are less efficient at baseload), JA .
+34,960, 34,980 (June 18, 2014) (EPA noting some gas plants "are designed to be highly efficient when operated as load-following units" but are less efficient at baseload), JA5260.

-14 Modified coal-fired units are subject to case-by-case standards that may not be more stringent than these levels.
+&lt;sup>14 Modified coal-fired units are subject to case-by-case standards that may not be more stringent than these levels.

-15 Mitigation TSD at 3-4, JA .
+&lt;sup>15 Mitigation TSD at 3-4, JA3978.